praneybehl/mdCrawler/readme.md

 ## 🛠️ Built With

-- [Crawl4AI](https://github.com/unclecode/crawl4ai) - Powerful web crawling engine
+- [Crawl4AI](https://github.com/unclecode/crawl4ai) - The backbone of our crawler, providing powerful web crawling capabilities
 - [Playwright](https://playwright.dev/) - Browser automation
 - Python 3.8+

+## 🙏 Acknowledgments

+This project would not be possible without:
+- [Crawl4AI](https://github.com/unclecode/crawl4ai) and its amazing community
+- The incredible work of [@unclecode](https://github.com/unclecode) and all Crawl4AI contributors
+- Everyone who has contributed to making web crawling more accessible

 ## 📝 License